Wallace H. Nutting: Controversies

-In 1987 General Nutting denied Panamanian charges that, as CINCSOUTH, he’d been complicit in the 1981 death of Manuel Noriega’s mentor General Omar Torrijos.
+In 1987 General Nutting denied Panamanian charges that, as CINCSOUTH, he had been complicit in the 1981 death of Manuel Noriega’s mentor General Omar Torrijos.

-He and two others were acquitted in 1993 after trial in the U. S. District Court in Tampa on charges Sooner Defense of Florida, Inc., had sold defective munitions for the Bradley fighting vehicle.
+Nutting and two others were acquitted in 1993 after trial in the U. S. District Court in Tampa on charges Sooner Defense of Florida, Inc., had sold defective munitions for the Bradley fighting vehicle.
 He joined the company reluctantly, and was appointed its president two weeks before its bankruptcy.
 Six other codefendants were convicted.
 The charges had been brought in 1991.